 Illinois closing costs calculator

-Use this Illinois closing costs calculator to see how much money will come out of your proceeds at closing — and how much you'll take home after the sale.
+Use this Illinois closing costs calculator to see how much money you'll actually take home after the sale.

 How to save on Illinois closing costs

-While closing costs aren't typically the biggest expense for sellers in Illinois, you do have some options to help you pay less, if possible.
+Although closing costs aren't usually the biggest expense for sellers in Illinois, there are a few things you can do to reduce these fees.